wtsnjp/WTStyle/README.md

 * wtstyle.sty: define several document formats (pLaTeX only, at this point)
 * wtmath.sty: define macros for mathematics (amsmath package is required)
 * wtref.sty: extent LaTeX original \\label & \\ref command
+* wtkeyword.sty: help to make index

 ## Notice

 All files in this package are under developing.
-Any document for it has not completed yet.
-I can not recommend you to use this tools today.
+Akmost all documents for those has not completed yet.

 ## License